communotey/Legal/User Agreement.md

 10.3  Communote will notify users immediately if materiall associated with their account has been removed for copyright-related reasons.
 Users who believe their content was wrongly removed due to a mistake or misidentification of the material are encouraged file a counter-notice with us that includes the following:

 a)Your physical or electronic signature;

 b) Identification of the material that has been removed or to which access has been disabled and where the material was located online before it was removed or access to it was disabled;

 b) A statement by you that you have a good faith belief that the material was removed or disabled as a result of mistake or misidentification of the material to be removed or disabled; and

-c) Your name, address, and telephone number, and a statement that you consent to the jurisdiction of federal district court for the judicial district in which the address is located, or if your address is outside of the United States, for any judicial district in which the service provider may be found, and that you will accept service of process from the person who provided notification under DMCA 512 subsection (c)(1)(c) or an agent of such person.
+c) Your name, address, and telephone number, and a statement that you consent to the jurisdiction of the appropriate Canadian legal forum.

 10.4 Upon receiving a counter-notice Communote  will forward it to the complaining party and tell them we will restore your content within 15 business days.
 If that party does not respond to such a notice, Communote will consider restoring your user content to the site.